Video Download: Astaxanthin An Antioxidant That Is Six Thousand Times Stronger Than Vitamin C Part 1

 - Keep your arteries clean as a whistle, and keep your cholesterol levels healthy.
 As a result of Astaxanthin's ability to reduce inflammation, the production of specific enzymes that destabilize plaque is reduced, which in turn lowers the chance that this plaque will rupture and block blood flow.
 Therefore, your risk of heart attack and stroke is dramatically reduced.

 - Also, a 2010 Jikei University study concluded that Astaxanthin raised “good” HDL cholesterol and reduced triglycerides.
 Most scientists believe that the ratio of "good" HDL cholesterol to “bad” LDL cholesterol is more significant than any other cholesterol number.
 Astaxanthin puts this ratio on your side.

 - Fight inflammation.
 Aging is a disease, and inflammation is at the core of it.
 Inflammation is considered to be a leading cause of serious illnesses such as cancer, heart attack, and diabetes.
 Astaxanthin is a potent anti-inflammatory substance that can attack these problems at their roots.

 The recommended daily dosage of Astaxanthin is 4 milligrams (mg).
 This amount is sufficient to obtain Astaxanthin's benefits.
-However, remember that anything less will probably not be nearly as effective.
-Good food sources for Astaxanthin are wild salmon, crab, shrimp, crawfish, lobster, red trout, carrots, red peppers and other red-pigmented vegetables and fruits.
+However, remember that anything less will probably not be nearly as useful.
+Good food sources for Astaxanthin are wild salmon, crab, shrimp, crawfish, lobster, red trout, carrots, red peppers, and other red-pigmented vegetables and fruits.